 Our favourite brush cutter for mowing through brambles is this tool from ParkerBrand.
 It is powered by a strong 52cc petrol motor which makes light work of any stray weeds, foliage or brambles.

-52cc of petrol power translates into 2200 watts of power and a blade rotation speed of 7500rpm.
+52cc of petrol power translates into 2200 watts of power and a cutting blade rotation speed of 7500rpm.

 Its reliable, tough and makes clearing any dense foliage easy.
 Its our best brush cutter for brambles and can easily turn its hand to other clearing and tidying tasks too.